rtrollebo/rtrollebo.github.io/src/pages/notes/european-power-outage-2025-day-4.md

 **Final note**

-We have yet to find verified and quality-assured data on the actual transmission frequency.
-This might reveal if there were problems with primary regulation before the incident.
-A study into whether the composition or contribution of the various power plans could have caused the incident.
+We have not yet found verified and quality-assured data on the actual transmission frequency.
+Such data might reveal whether there were issues with primary regulation prior to the incident.
+It would also be relevant to investigate whether the composition or contribution of the various power plants could have contributed to the incident.